 What do I need to complete the licence application process?

 - Personal details and information to complete the application, including birthdate, address, email address and emergency contact information.

 - Certain categories of licence may require the submission of additional documentation or certification (see the Thoroughbred - Individual Licensing page for more information)

 A new licensee can expect to undergo a due diligence investigation to determine their suitability for licensing.
 The total fee amounts for a licence will vary depending upon the category(s) being applied for.
 For more information on licensing fees see: Horse Racing Licensing Fees page.

 Change of Address

 A licensee must provide written notification, online through the iAGCO portal or by calling Customer Service, of any change in permanent address within five (5) days of any change.

-To claim a Thoroughbred racehorse in Ontario, an individual must be an active licensee, meaning they hold a valid and current AGCO owner licence and have started a racehorse during the current racing season.
-An individual not meeting these requirements should apply for an Initial Claim Permit.
+To claim a Thoroughbred racehorse in Ontario, an individual must be an active licensee, or hold a valid and current AGCO owner licence and have started a racehorse during the current racing season.
+An individual not meeting these requirements should apply for a Claiming Certificate.